reimiii/reimiii/README.md

-for now. java and docker is my favorite thing
+for now. java and some docker things is my favorite thing